 Christine and Kody Announce Split

-On November 2, Christine took to Instagram to reveal her breakup from Kody after 27 years of spiritual marriage.
+In November 2021, Christine took to Instagram to reveal her breakup from Kody after 27 years of spiritual marriage.
 “After more than 25 years together, Kody and I have grown apart and I have made the difficult decision to leave,” she wrote in a statement via Instagram.
 “We will continue to be a strong presence in each other’s lives as we parent our beautiful children and support our wonderful family.
 At this time, we ask for your grace and kindness as we navigate through this stage within our family.
 With Love, Christine Brown.”

 Kody, for his part, also shared his own statement about his split from Christine.
 “Christine’s decision to leave comes with a great deal of sadness,” his Instagram post read.
 “We enjoyed many years together and I have a large amount of respect and admiration for her.
 Although we are moving forward on different paths, we will always remain committed parents.”

 Following the announcement of Christine and Kody’s split, the Cooking With Just Christine star had her eyes set on a Utah move.